 Easy no yeast cinnamon rolls means you can enjoy freshly baked cinnamon rolls in an hour!
-No double rising!
-This is my husbands Great Grandmothers recipe and I’m so happy and honored to share it with you!
+This recipe is my husbands Great Grandmother’s and I’m so happy and honored to share it with you!

 Speaking of cinnamon rolls, I’m so happy to share with you my husbands Great Grandma Mack’s (short for McNamara) recipe for easy no yeast cinnamon rolls.